-Witnesses: CITY: By: Print Name: By: Print Name: By: Print Name: Title: City Manager STATE OF OREGON ) County of Clatsop ) ss.
-This instrument was acknowledged be Esther Mobers , as City Manager of personally known to me or has produced the CITY OF WARRENTON, OREGON, who is (Signature) {SEAL} Notary Public for Oregon My Commission Expires: 1 OFFICIAL STAMP DAWNE RENEE SHAW NOTARY PUBLIC-OREGON COMMISSION NO. 1029068 MY COMMISSION EXPIRES OCTOBER 04, 2026
+Witnesses: CITY: By: THE CITY OF WARRENTON, OREGON Print Name By: By: Print Name: City Manager Title: Print Name: STATE OF OREGON)) ss.
+County of Clatsop) acknowledged before 2020 This, instrument by was me on , as City Manager of the CITY OF WARRENTON, OREGON, who is Esther Mahero personally known to me or has produced as identification.
+Notary Public for Oregon (Signature) My Commission Expires: Oct 4, 2026 {SEAL} OFFICIAL STAMP DAWNE RENEE SHAW NOTARY PUBLIC-OREGON COMMISSION NO. 1029068 MY COMMISSION EXPIRES OCTOBER 04, 2026